-Delivered by Steve Baguley – National Child Sexual Exploitation Response Unit Education and Community Lead.
+Delivered by Steve Baguley – Education and Community Lead.

-Transition from Children’s to Adult Services has been highlighted as a national issue, with a ‘cliff-edge’ of support as vulnerable children turn 18.
+The transition from Children’s to Adult Services has been highlighted as a national issue, with a ‘cliff-edge’ of support as vulnerable children turn 18.
 This training course has drawn on the knowledge and practice experience of Steve Baguley who has a professional background in education as well as working as a service manager for a Local Authority Children’s Service.
-Steve has spent 12 months engaging with services across the country looking at approaches to transition planning and exploring the critical challenges facing practitioners who work with children approaching adulthood.
+Steve has spent 2 years engaging with services across the country looking at approaches to transition planning and exploring the critical challenges facing practitioners who work with children approaching adulthood.

 By the end of the course delegates will be able to;

 - Recognise ways in which young people may be perceived and how this can impact on services they receive.

 - Consider challenges we may face when transitioning young people from children to adult services and how we might apply learning to counteract them.

 - Explain what research tells us about this cohort of young people.